CJTAYL/heart_disease/README.md

 Although a full comparison of models would be beneficial to the field, future studies focused on the use of ML in healthcare may benefit from only including algorithms that can be deconstructed, explained to people without formal training in data science easily, and are not computationally expensive.

-Specifically, instead of focusing on the use of a Neural network in medicine, it may be more beneficial to focus on refinements to more accessible models (like Logistic Regression), which would allow physicians and other healthcare professionals to explain the model to their patients, which may promote wider adoption of the technology.
+Specifically, instead of focusing on the use of a neural network in medicine, it may be more beneficial to focus on refinements to more accessible models (like Logistic Regression), which would allow physicians and other healthcare professionals to explain the model to their patients, which may promote wider adoption of the technology.

 ## References
 [1] Centers for Disease Control and Prevention, 2023.
 Leading causes of death. https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm